Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Conclusions and Further Work

 As we demonstrated, guarded parameterized monads emerge as an answer to a very natural representability question, but the resulting notion, i.e.\ \autoref{def:pm}, admittedly appears to be rather unwieldy.
-It involves five natural transformations, two of which ($\eta$ and~$\xi$) render guarded parametrized monads as graded~\cite{FujiiKatsumataEtAl16} or parametric monads~\cite{Mellies17}.
-Each of the remaining transformations have their specific function, from the guardedness perspective.
-They ensure, that a guardedness guarantee can be weakened ($\ups$), that independent guardedness guarantees can be merged ($\chi$) and that nested guardedness guarantees can be flattened ($\zeta$).
-Numerous coherence conditions between these transformations are vital for the coherence theorem, and it seems presently that not much can be done for simplifying them significantly.
+It involves five natural transformations, two of which ($\eta$ and~$\xi$) render guarded parameterized monads as graded~\cite{FujiiKatsumataEtAl16} or parametric monads~\cite{Mellies17}.
+Each of the remaining transformations has its specific role in governing guardedness guarantees.
+They ensure that a guardedness guarantee can be weakened ($\ups$), that independent guardedness guarantees can be merged ($\chi$), and that nested guardedness guarantees can be flattened ($\zeta$).
+Numerous coherence conditions between these transformations are vital for the coherence theorem, and it seems that not much can be done to simplify them significantly.
 One seemingly natural idea is to replace the natural transformation $\chi\c A\pm B \ten C\pm D\to (A \ten C)\pm (B \ten D)$ with a more elementary transformation $\kappa\c A\ten B \pm C\to (A \ten B)\pm C$ from which $\chi$ can be derived.
-This however does not have a straightforward simplification effect on the coherence conditions, in particular on the condition that describes interaction of $\chi$ and associativity transformations.
+This, however, does not have a straightforward simplifying effect on the coherence conditions, in particular on the condition describing the interaction of $\chi$ and associativity transformations.
 Outside the context of coherence, the only useful example of $\ten$ known presently is the binary coproduct functor $+$, and the only useful candidate for $\chi$ in this case is $[\inl\pm\inl,\inr\pm\inr]$.
-From this perspective, \autoref{def:pm} can certainly be further simplified.
+In this special case \autoref{def:pm} might be possible to simplify.